stefanue/wdc-toolkit/packages/toolkit/README.md

 ### HTTPS and Certificates

-In some setups (such as Laravel Valet), Websocket SSL connections will fail unless you explicitly tell webpack what cert files to use (see issue [290](https://github.com/10up/wdc-toolkit/issues/290)).
+In some setups (such as Laravel Valet), Websocket SSL connections will fail unless you explicitly tell webpack what cert files to use.

 If you aren't already customizing webpack in your project, create a new `webpack.config.js` file in the root of your project/theme.
 You need to specify the cert, key, and ca properties for the config.devServer.https object.